 WCCF Announces Mahuron Education Fund and Elliott Family Fund Grant Recipients

 The Mahuron Education Fund was established at the Washington County Community Foundation to encourage educators and staff to teach in innovative ways.
-This year, the fund has awarded several teachers in the county school corporations over $4400.00.
+This year, the fund, along with the Elliott Family Fund has awarded several teachers in the county school corporations over $4300.00.